UniMath/agda-unimath/src/foundation/type-arithmetic-booleans.lagda.md

+---
-# Type arithmetic with the booleans
+title: Type arithmetic with the booleans
+---

 ```agda
 {-# OPTIONS --without-K --exact-split #-}